 Fortunately, happiness is a resource we can create organically.

-I realize that shitty things happen every day that are out of our human control, but can we just take a second to recognize how amazing it is that we are all here to witness all of the incredible ideas, feelings, and sensations this world has to offer?
+I realize that shitty things happen every day that are out of our human control.
+But can we just take a second to recognize how amazing it is that we’re all here to witness all of the incredible ideas, feelings, and sensations this world has to offer?

 The misty breeze off of an ocean on a cool summer morning.